We offer many types of professional development opportunities, delivered virtually and face-to-face, throughout the year.

 Online Mini-Courses

 These offerings are facilitated online courses in Brightspace, ranging from 1-2 weeks in duration.
-Expect to devote 30 minutes to one hour a day to complete the activities in a mini-course.
+Expect to devote 30 minutes to one hour per day to engaging in learning activities and interacting with colleagues in a mini-course.

 Location: Virtual